dtaht/fq_codel_fast/README.md

 I also might fiddle with alternate codel ideas but first up is to make it fast.
-Adding in the scheduler component requires a mild rewrite codel because it throws away the timestamp and works in a different time base.
+Adding in the scheduler component requires a mild rewrite of codel because it throws away the timestamp and works in a different time base.

-also test increasing the bulk dropper signal strength
+* also test increasing the bulk dropper signal strength

+## major mods

+* I always hated the search on the maxbacklog stat
+I'd rather it just kept track of the flow with the biggest backlog, and now that we do bulk drops, we can automagically shift to the next biggest flow most of the time in 32 (64?) rounds.

+* Kathie chickened out on when to turn off codel. outside of ns2, there's always another queue....

+* I'm increasingly uncomfortable with the "find the rtt" part of the algo in the case of ecn